 Brian J. Beatty

-Previously (2012 – 2020), Brian was Vice President for Academic Affairs Operations at San Francisco State University (SFSU), overseeing the Academic Technology unit and coordinating the use of technology in the academic programs across the university.
+Previously (2012 – 2020), Brian was Associate Vice President for Academic Affairs Operations at San Francisco State University (SFSU), overseeing the Academic Technology unit and coordinating the use of technology in the academic programs across the university.
 He worked closely with IT professionals and leaders in other units to coordinate overall information technology strategic management at SFSU.
 Prior to 2012, Brian was Associate Professor and Chair of the Instructional Technologies department in the Graduate College of Education at SFSU.
 He received his Ph.D. in Instructional Systems Technology from Indiana University Bloomington in 2002.
 Dr. Beatty also holds several CA single-subject teaching credentials, an M.A. in Instructional Technologies from SF State and a B.S. in Electrical Engineering from Marquette University.
-Dr. Beatty has more than 25 years’ experience as a classroom teacher, trainer, and instructional designer at schools, businesses, and the US Navy.
+Dr. Beatty has more than 30 years of experience as a classroom teacher, trainer, and instructional designer at schools, businesses, and the US Navy.

 Dr. Samuel Boerboom is an Associate Professor of Communication Theatre at Montana State University Billings.
 He currently chairs the Department of Communication and Theatre.
 Sam has served as chair of the university’s graduate committee and was an eLearning Faculty Fellow for the College of Arts and Sciences.
 His interest in innovative course design serves his goal of increasing student engagement in online learning spaces.
 Sam researches and teaches political communication and has published on credibility in food science discourse.
 Sam can be reached at firstname.lastname@example.org.